Admissions Frequently Asked Questions

 Q: WHAT IS THE APPLICATION FEE?

 A: ONU Law does not require an application fee.
 To apply, visit our How To Apply page.

 Q: CAN I VISIT ONU LAW?

 A: We love when students visit and strongly encourage them to do so.
 There is no better way to see what life is like as an ONU Law student than to stop by for a campus visit.
 Click Here, fill out the form, and we'll be in contact with you to finalize your visit itinerary.
-Students who complete a full visit to ONU Law during the spring or summer of 2014, which includes an informal interview with a member of the administration, can qualify for the $1,000 Deans's Campus Visit Scholarship.
+Students who complete a full visit to ONU Law during the Fall of 2015 or the spring or summer of 2015, which includes an informal interview with a member of the administration, will qualify for the $1,000 Deans's Campus Visit Scholarship upon accceptance.
 See the Schedule a Visit Form for details.